-World Cancer Research Fund International’s Global Cancer Update Programme is a global analysis of scientific research into the link between diet, physical activity, weight and cancer.
+World Cancer Research Fund International’s Global Cancer Update Programme analyses global research on how diet, nutrition and physical activity affect cancer risk and survival.

-This research programme has built up the largest global cancer prevention database in the world, housed at Imperial College, London.
+This research programme has built up the largest database of global cancer prevention research in the world, housed at Imperial College, London.
 It’s the only authoritative scientific resource of its kind, trusted by oncology experts, researchers and health professionals worldwide, and evaluated by an independent panel of leading cancer experts.

-The programme contains nearly 10,000 papers on cancer prevention and survival, with contributions from over 140 scientists in more than 17 different countries.
+The programme’s database contains nearly 12,000 papers on cancer prevention and survival, with contributions from over 140 scientists in more than 17 different countries.

 The findings from the programme are then used to update our Cancer Prevention Recommendations, which ensures that everyone – from policymakers to members of the public – has access to the most up-to-date information on how to minimise the risk of developing cancer.

-Over the last three decades the science on how diet, nutrition and physical activity affect the risk of cancer has evolved.
-This means we’re constantly addressing the new challenges in cancer prevention and survival research.
+Over the last three decades, the science on how diet, nutrition and physical activity affect the risk of cancer has evolved.

-As the science has evolved, and our understanding of cancer itself has improved, it’s important to consider how to adapt our research programme to address the future challenges in cancer prevention and survival.
+As our understanding of cancer itself has also improved, it’s important to consider how to adapt our research programme to address the future challenges in cancer prevention and survival.

 New ways of studying the evidence and exploring the risk factors that may influence cancer are in constant development – World Cancer Research Fund International intends to stay at the forefront of this research.